lukejoconnor/LCV/README.md

 # LCV (Latent Causal Variable model)
 LCV is a method for inferring genetically causal relationships using GWAS data.

-LCV is implemented in Matlab and R. In order to run LCV, you will need LD scores (non-stratified, with ancestry matching your GWAS data), which can be downloaded [here] (https://data.broadinstitute.org/alkesgroup/LDSCORE/).
+LCV is implemented in Matlab and R. In order to run LCV, you will need LD scores (non-stratified, with ancestry matching your GWAS data), which can be downloaded [here](https://data.broadinstitute.org/alkesgroup/LDSCORE/).
 You can also compute your own LD scores using the [LDSC software](https://github.com/bulik/ldsc).
 You will also need signed summary statistics: either effect size estimates (in units of per-normalized-genotype effect size) or Z scores.

 Usage of each function is described within the source code.
 There are example simulation scripts in Matlab and R, and an example script to run on real data in R.